satyaraghav13/satyaraghav13/README.md

 ### ❤ Programming Relationship Status:
 * *Java* - My first crush.
 It was intense, confusing, but unforgettable.
+* *C* – Had a little flinch in college.
+Short-lived.
+No hard feelings.
 * *C++* - My DSA partner.
 Strong, logical, but emotionally unavailable.
 * *Python* - Currently hanging out.
 Feels like "the one" 💍